Strategic Topics Grant 2026/27

 Application Procedures

-Applications should be made in the prescribed form for the STG and must be submitted through the coordinating universities.
+Application should be made in the prescribed form for the STG and must be submitted through the applicant’s affiliated university.
 Relevant application form and guidelines are set out in the Guidance Documents which can be downloaded from RGC website (https://www.ugc.edu.hk/eng/rgc/funding_opport/stg/).
 The number of applications to be submitted by each university would be capped at 5.
-All applications must be submitted to the UGC Secretariat by 5:00 pm on 11 September 2023.
+All applications must be submitted to the UGC Secretariat by 5:00 pm on 9 September 2025.
 Late application will not be entertained.
 Universities are required to provide two hard copies and one soft copy of each proposal to the Secretariat.
 For the soft copy, please save all files in one CD / USB drive with file names and project reference number clearly marked on it.

-Shortlisted applicants will be invited to submit full proposal for further consideration in December 2023 / January 2024 and funding decision will be announced in around July 2024.
+Shortlisted applicants will be invited to submit full proposals for further consideration in December 2025 / January 2026 and funding decision will be announced in around July 2026.

 Matters Requiring Attention

-4. as part of the RGC’s initiative in enhancing collaboration with the Innovation and Technology Commission (ITC), applicant who contemplate applying for funding support from the Innovation and Technology Fund at a later stage may provide a technology transfer plan in the preliminary proposal.
-The technology transfer plan will be passed to the ITC for advance information.
-This plan will not be assessed for the purpose of shortlisting proposals.
+- as part of the RGC’s initiative in enhancing collaboration with the Innovation and Technology Commission (ITC), applicant who contemplate applying for funding support from the Innovation and Technology Fund at a later stage may provide a technology transfer plan in the full proposal.
+The technology transfer plan will be passed to the ITC for reference and will not be assessed.

 Code of Conduct and Handling of Information and Personal Data